janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 ### Format of the Workshop

-The workshop will last a half a day, as it is forms part of a combined tutorial-workshop.
+The workshop will last a half a day.
 It will include:

 * Invited talks
 * Short oral presentations